-Swannee Threatre in downtown Kannapolis sold, set for second life as entertainment venue - Salisbury Post
+Swanee Theatre in downtown Kannapolis sold, set for second life as entertainment venue - Salisbury Post

-Swannee Threatre in downtown Kannapolis sold, set for second life as entertainment venue
+Swanee Theatre in downtown Kannapolis sold, set for second life as entertainment venue

 KANNAPOLIS — A historic downtown venue will once again be an entertainment hub.